Implement New Service

 You cannot initialize class members in the class itself.
 You must first instantiate the class and then you can initialize data members as needed.
 By default, class members that are plain old data will be zero initialized or initialized to empty, object class members declared without auto will be nullptr initialized, and object class members declared with auto will be initialized to the constructor defaults implemented by the underlying C++ code.

 This can seem limiting, but in practice, it works really well.
-It's worth mentioning that you can use Scenome Scripting Language functions to initialize objects, and if you want to have a custom 'constructor', you could write that function in this library.
+It's worth mentioning that you can use Simdify Scripting Language functions to initialize objects, and if you want to have a custom 'constructor', you could write that function in this library.

 Like in C++, when an instance of a class goes out of scope, the destructors of its data members are executed.
-This means you can use RAII techniques when you write Scenome Scripting Language code, which is very convenient.
+This means you can use RAII techniques when you write Simdify Scripting Language code, which is very convenient.

 3. Save changes to the script.